gaia-platform/GaiaPlatform/data/internal/airport/README.md

 ## graphml files

 These files contain airport data in graphml format.
-This can be processed with Gremlin and other tools.
+Graphml is a standard format for graph data that can be processed with Gremlin and with other tools.

 * The file *gaia-airport.graphml* was built from this data using the Java tool from *scratch/laurentiu/airport-graphml*.
 It only contains routes that could properly be resolved to airports and airlines.
 A bit over 1000 routes from the original dataset could not be resolved and were dropped.
 This file was tested to load into TinkerGraph using the command: ```graph.io(graphml()).readGraph('gaia-airport.graphml')```.
 It can be loaded into CacheGraph using the command ```graph = CacheFactory.loadGraphml('gaia-airport.graphml')``` or into an existing CacheGraph instance using the command ```CacheFactory.loadGraphml(graph, 'gaia-airport.graphml')```.